-China fields an array of space capabilities, including its own navigation and timing satellites, the Beidou/Compass system, and has claimed a capacity to refuel satellites.33 It has three satellite launch centers and is constructing a fourth.
+China fields an array of space capabilities, including its own navigation and timing satellites, the Beidou/Compass system, and has claimed a capacity to refuel satellites.43 It has three satellite launch centers and is constructing a fourth.
 China's interest in space dominance includes not only accessing space, but also denying opponents the ability to do the same.
 As one Chinese assessment notes, space capabilities provided 70 percent of battlefield communications, over 80 percent of battlefield reconnaissance and surveillance, and 100 percent of meteorological information for American operations in Kosovo.
 Moreover, 98 percent of precision munitions relied on space for guidance information.
-In fact, "[i]t may be said that America's victory in the Kosovo War could not [have been] achieved without fully exploiting space."34
+In fact, "[i]t may be said that America's victory in the Kosovo War could not [have been] achieved without fully exploiting space."44

 To this end, the PLA has been developing a range of anti-satellite capabilities that include both hard-kill and soft-kill systems.
-The former include direct-ascent kinetic-kill vehicles (DA-KKV) such as the system tested in 2007, but they also include more advanced systems that are believed to be capable of reaching targets in mid-Earth orbit and even geosynchronous orbit.35 The latter include anti-satellite lasers for either dazzling or blinding purposes.36 This is consistent with PLA doctrinal writings, which emphasize the need to control space in future conflicts.
-"Securing space dominance has already become the prerequisite for establishing information, air, and maritime dominance," says one Chinese teaching manual, "and will directly affect the course and outcome of wars."37
+The former include direct-ascent kinetic-kill vehicles (DA-KKV) such as the system famously tested in 2007, but they also include more advanced systems that are believed to be capable of reaching targets in mid-Earth orbit and even geosynchronous orbit.45 The latter include anti-satellite lasers for either dazzling or blinding purposes.46 This is consistent with PLA doctrinal writings, which emphasize the need to control space in future conflicts.
+"Securing space dominance has already become the prerequisite for establishing information, air, and maritime dominance," says one Chinese teaching manual, "and will directly affect the course and outcome of wars."47

 Soft-kill attacks need not come only from dedicated weapons, however.
-The case of Galaxy-15, a communications satellite owned by Intelsat Corporation, showed how a satellite could effectively disrupt communications simply by always being in "switched on" mode.
-38 Before it was finally brought under control, it had drifted through a portion of the geosynchronous belt, forcing other satellite owners to move their assets and juggle frequencies.
+The case of Galaxy-15, a communications satellite owned by Intelsat Corporation, showed how a satellite could disrupt communications simply by always being in "switched on" mode.48 Before it was finally brought under control, it had drifted through a portion of the geosynchronous belt, forcing other satellite owners to move their assets and juggle frequencies.
 A deliberate such attempt by China (or any other country) could prove far harder to handle, especially if conducted in conjunction with attacks by kinetic systems or directed-energy weapons.

-Most recently, China has landed an unmanned probe at the lunar south pole, on the far side of the Moon.
+Most recently, China has landed an unmanned probe at the lunar south pole on the far side of the Moon.
 This is a major accomplishment because the probe is the first spacecraft ever to land at either of the Moon's poles.
 To support this mission, the Chinese deployed a data relay satellite to Lagrange Point-2, one of five points where the gravity wells of the Earth and Sun "cancel out" each other, allowing a satellite to remain in a relatively fixed location with minimal fuel consumption.
-While the satellite itself may or may not have military roles, the deployment highlights that China will now be using the enormous volume of cis-lunar space (the region between the Earth and Moon) for various deployments.
-This will greatly complicate American space situational awareness efforts, as it force the U.S. to monitor a vastly greater area of space for possible Chinese spacecraft.
+Although the satellite itself may or may not have military roles, its deployment highlights that China will now be using the enormous volume of cis-lunar space (the region between the Earth and Moon) for various deployments.
+This will greatly complicate American space situational awareness efforts, as it forces the U.S. to monitor a vastly greater area of space for possible Chinese spacecraft.
+The expected launch of the Chinese Chang'e-5 mission later in 2020, involving lunar sample retrieval (i.e., return to Earth), underscores the Chinese effort to move beyond Earth orbit to cis-lunar space.